Rediff.com

 Tell us about the Salwa Judum camps.

+Most of the people who had originally come to the camp were forced to do so by the Salwa Judum.
+Now the situation is that many of them have gone back.
 In the first phase, the conditions in the camp were appalling.
 There was no sanitation.
 Food was minimal.
 People lived in knee-high slush.
 Eventually semi-permanent house were provided.
 But there is no provision for employment.
 There were food-for-work programmes.

 The government literature refers to them as 'Salwa Judum base camps'.
 This is military language, which means you go out from the base camps to conquer the surrounding population.